Sea lane: Threats from shipping lanes

 Shipping lanes may pose threats to some ocean-going craft.
 Small boats risk conflicts with bigger ships if they follow the shipping lanes.
 Sections of lanes exist which can be shallow or have some kind of obstruction (such as sand banks).
-This threat is greatest when passing some narrows, such as between islands in the Indian Ocean (e.g. in Indonesia) as well as between islands in the Pacific (e.g. near the Marquesas islands, Tahiti) Some shipping lanes, such as the Straits of Malacca off Indonesia and Malaysia, and the waters off Somalia, are frequented by pirates operating independently or as privateers (for companies and countries).
+This threat is greatest when passing some narrows, such as between islands in the Indian Ocean (e.g. in Indonesia) as well as between islands in the Pacific (e.g. near the Marquesas islands, Tahiti).
+Some shipping lanes, such as the Straits of Malacca off Indonesia and Malaysia, and the waters off Somalia, are frequented by pirates operating independently or as privateers (for companies and countries).
 Passing ships run the risk of being attacked and held for ransom.

 Busiest shipping lanes

-The world's busiest shipping lane is the Dover Strait.
-500–600 vessels per day traverse the narrow strait and in 1999 1.4 billion tonnes gross, carried by 62,500 vessels passed through the strait.
+The world's busiest shipping lane is the Dover Strait, with 500–600 vessels passing through daily.
+In 1999, 1.4 billion tonnes gross, carried by 62,500 vessels, passed through the strait.
+The strait serves as a critical chokepoint for international trade, connecting the North Sea to the English Channel and facilitating maritime traffic between the Atlantic Ocean and key European ports.
+Its strategic importance has led to the implementation of advanced traffic separation schemes (TSS) and strict maritime regulations to prevent collisions and ensure safe navigation.
+Other major shipping lanes, such as the Strait of Malacca, the Panama Canal, and the Suez Canal, also play essential roles in global trade by enabling faster and more direct maritime routes.
+These lanes collectively handle a significant portion of the world's shipping traffic, underscoring their role as vital arteries of international commerce.